 Location and Call Extensions

-They include a location extension which allows you to get directions to the store.
+They include a location extension that allows you to get directions to the store.
 This is a great option for people looking for local furniture stores.

 The call extension however is showing up even though this audit was done early in the morning before the store was open.
 I called the store and go the typical “Our store is currently closed.
 Please call back during normal business hours.”